skyformat99/ubjsc/README.md

 ## Working examples<a name='example'></a>

 See `tools/test` folder, that facilitaties various tests for these tools.

-For each `X`:

-- `X.js` is a JSON, not-`\n` ended.
-- `X.ubjson` is above converted to UBJSON via `js2ubj`.
-Be warned, that this is a binary file, and is also not-`\n` ended!
-- `X.ubjson2js` is above converted back to JSON via `ubj2js`.
-  Note that this file may not be identical to `X.js`, for example due to rounding errors.
-- `X.v.ubjson` and `X.v.ubjson2ks` are variants of above run by `js2ubj -v`.
-- `X.vpp.ubjson` and `X.vpp.ubjson2ks` are variants of above run with pretty-output/input
-  options of `js2ubj`.
+Yeah, these are cryptic, but you should figure out them using `*.sh` test scripts.

 # How do I use it in my code?

 I assume you know how to write a C code, how to include, how to link.

-Best examples are in `ubjsc/test/test_*.c`.
-These are the unit tests that cover >=95% of use cases.
+Best examples are in `ubjsc/test/api/test_*.c`.
+These are the API tests that cover >=95% of use cases.
-Every `test_* method represents a single unit test and you should be able to easily deduct what happens in the test (what is invoked and what is expected).
+Every `test_*` method represents a single API test and you should be able to easily deduct what happens in the test (what is invoked and what is expected).
 Even though most of it is C magic.